Christmas in London

 For me, a visit wouldn’t be complete without having some tasty German sausage and mulled wine!
 As a Hungarian, I also must suggest that you find the Hungarian stall and try either the tasty chimney cake covered in cinnamon, coconut or cacao powder.
-Lángos is a Hungarian Fried Bread you can eat with onions, sour creme or cheese.
+Another delicious Hungarian street food they sell is lángos, which is Fried Bread.
+You can eat with onions, sour creme or cheese.

 Leicester Square Christmas market

 A small market with many stalls selling food and handmade gifts.
 Children can meet Santa at Santa’s Grotto.

 Price: Free to enter the market.
 Tickets for Santa’s Grotto from £11.50.